sigmundch/DEP-member-interceptors/proposal.md

 The decoration process is how we tell that a field, getter, setter, or method should be redirected to an interceptor.
-Dart annotations already provide syntax to decorate members, so we we propose reusing the annotation syntax for the purpose of annotating members with interceptors.
+Dart annotations already provide syntax to decorate members, so we propose reusing the annotation syntax for the purpose of annotating members with interceptors.

 **Note**: we have also considered other ideas requiring syntactic changes to the